Paranoid2droid/cv/index.md

 <img class="project-picture" src="research_8.gif">

-* 2020(on going): Research on Various Approaches of Singing Voice Synthesizing for Developing of an AI Virtual Singer
+* 2020(on going): Research on Various Approaches of Singing Voice Synthesizing for an AI Virtual Singer App

-Demonstrated and evaluated various singing voice synthesizing algorithms, including traditional approaches like the WORLD vocoder, deep networks based approaches like Seq2Seq, WaveRNN, WaveGrad, etc., and the combination of the methods.
+Demonstrated and evaluated various singing voice synthesizing algorithms, including traditional algorithms like the WORLD vocoder, deep networks based approaches like Seq2Seq, WaveRNN, WaveGrad, etc., and the combination of the methods.

 <br>